-Saffron Rice Pilaf!
+Saffron Rice Pilaf (Pulao)!
 Aromatic and nutty basmati rice cooked in a Saffron infused broth.
 You can pair this easy and popular side with so many dishes across different cuisines.
 Saffron is a spice that is derived from the core of a flower called, saffron crocus.
 Each strand of saffron is carefully extracted by hand, which makes it the world’s most expensive spice (by weight).
 That being said, most recipes call for a pinch or two of saffron, so if you invest in a small box, it’ll last a long time.

 Pairing Suggestions with Saffron Rice Pilaf: